Joshua Meyer

 Education

-Joshua holds a Bachelor of Arts degree in English (Creative Writing) from Florida State University.
+Joshua holds a Bachelor of Arts degree in English (creative writing) from Florida State University.

 Explore’s content is created by qualified and experienced writers and editors, bolstered by outside field experts.
 Our mission is to provide readers with well-rounded and accurate information by way of entertaining and engaging articles that deliver a diversity of content, including everything from detailed guides for exotic locales to easily accessible information on domestic travel.